mcdonagh/QoL-Utilities/README.md

 Allows you to quickly send your current target's life percentage and location to the designated chat.
 Does not trigger automatically; use the command **\/qol at** to trigger the message.
 *See below on how to use the optional arguments for the different chat destinations.*
+> *Personally, I put the command ****\/qol at**** in a macro and keep it on my bars and click it to let other players know that a rare is up.*

-Because of WoW's api limitations, the coordinates used are the player's current coordinates when the message is triggered.
+**\*\* Important:** Because of WoW's api limitations, the coordinates used in the report and for the map pin are the player's current coordinates when the message is triggered.

 <h3 id='at-usage'>Usage & Output</h3>

 The command **\/qol at w** will announce your targets life and location through a whisper to yourself.
+> *I also put this command in a rare targetting macro to let myself know a rare has spawned when I'm idly rare camping.*

 Output Format:
 > *\<target name\>* \[*\<target life percentage\>*\] near \(*\<player coords\>*\) *\<map pin\>*